survivejs/react-book/manuscript/05_react_and_flux.md

 A Store is a single source of truth for a part of your application state.
 In this case we need one to maintain the state of the notes.
 We will connect all the actions we defined above using the `bindActions` function.

 We have the logic we need for our store already at `App`.
-Next we will extract it and adapt `NoteStore` to work based on it.
+Next, we will move that logic to `NoteStore`.

 ### Setting Up a Skeleton